Kidswatter/Kidsybot/Installation-guide-for-Ubuntu-14.04-and-other-versions.md

 **If you haven't already done so, create a COMPLETELY NEW Discord account for your bot.** You cannot share accounts with your bot - Discord doesn't allow multiple voice connections from one account (you won't be able to listen to your own bot :cry:).

 Log into the bot's account on your Discord client and join the server you want your bot to live on.
+Then, log out of the bot's account on your Discord client.

 Go back to the SSH for your server and make sure you're in the `MusicBot-develop` folder (you should see `username@host:~/MusicBot-develop$` or something similar in front of the cursor).